 If treatment is recommended, the safest time to get it done would be the second trimester.
 During the first trimester your baby is doing the most growing, so scheduling a regular cleaning and a checkup is a wonderful idea.
 However, after six months only emergency treatment will be scheduled.
 Getting a check-up early on will help prevent emergency care during your last trimester.

 Why can’t I receive treatment after six months?

 Once you are six months pregnant treatment should be avoided because when you lay on your back in the dental chair the oxygen could be cut off from the baby.
 Laying on your back when you are pregnant is also often very uncomfortable.

 Making sure you are taking care of your mouth is important all the time, but especially when you’re pregnant.
-If you need to schedule an exam, feel free to call us at Advanced Dentistry.
+If you need to schedule an exam, feel free to call us at Gentle Care Dentistry & Implants.
 Our number is (520) 458-9460